 The Status of Airport Protection Component category receives a weight of 1.
 This category recognizes the importance of safeguarding airport operations and minimizing impact to properties in proximity to the airport by implementing land use protections and airspace protections for the runway protection zone (RPZ) and/or the airport influence area (AIA).

 Development of property in proximity to an airport can result in non-compatible uses that diminish the utility of the airport, reduce safety for both aircraft in the air and persons on the ground, reduce the value of the public's investment in the airport, and potentially risk both State and Federal funding for the airport.

-The Airport Protection Component category is given a weight of 1 as this category accumulates points, based on the result of an airport's efforts to work with private landowners and/or government agencies - Municipal, County, State or Federal - to effect land use protections.
+This category accumulates points, based on the result of an airport's efforts to work with private landowners and/or government agencies - Municipal, County, State or Federal - to affect land use protections.
 There are three acceptable legal documents to provide RPZ protections: